AyrA/SatisfactorySaveEditor/README.md

 ## Important and Missing Functions

-These important functions are not yet coded in:
+These important functions are not yet coded in (see TODO list at bottom for more stuff):

 - Reading player position and teleporting
 - Editing inventories